Courses

 Liquid Conductors:

 1. Like solids, some liquids can also conduct electricity.
-Pure or distilled water is a poor conductor but when some impurities like salts, bases or acids are dissolved in water then it starts conducting electricity.
+Pure or distilled water is a poor conductor but when some impurities like salts, bases, or acids are dissolved in water then it starts conducting electricity.

 2. Such substances which when dissolved in water act as a conductor are called electrolytes.
-Acids, bases and salts are the examples of electrolytes.
+Acids, bases, and salts are examples of electrolytes.
 These substances are made when two oppositely charged ions are combined to form a compound.
 Ions are atoms or molecules that carry either positive or negative charge.
 When they are dissolved in suitable solvents such as water then they are dissociated into their respective ions which become free to conduct electricity.

-3. Certain substances like acids, bases and salts when dissolved in water then the water starts conducting electricity.
+3. Certain substances like acids, bases, and salts when dissolved in water then the water starts conducting electricity.
 This results in some chemical changes like bubbles may form at the electrodes due to evolution of gases or the colour of a solution may change.
 This is called the chemical effects of electric current.

 Electrolysis: